Can Learning Be Explained By Local Optimality In Robust Low-rank Matrix Recovery?: Introduction

 However, this strategy presents two primary challenges.
-First, owing to its non-convex nature, local-search algorithms may converge to local minima, falling short of achieving global optimality.
-Second, in the presence of noise, the solutions obtained may not coincide with the ground truth $\trueX$.
+First, owing to its nonconvex nature, local-search algorithms may converge to sub-optimal solutions, falling short of achieving global optimality.
+Second, even if an optimal solution can be obtained efficiently, it may not coincide with the true solution $\trueX$.
+This fact is supported by a well-known statistical trade-off: in the presence of an unstructured measurement noise $\epsilon \neq 0$, the best achievable result in low-rank matrix recovery is to approximate $X^\star$ up to a minimax statistical error \cite{candes2011tight}.
+Despite the aforementioned statistical barrier, if the measurement noise $\epsilon$ follows an outlier model, minimizing the nonsmooth $\ell_1$-loss $f_{\ell_1}$ (i.e., by setting $q=1$ in~\ref{BM}) can often recover $X^\star$ \textit{perfectly}, that is, with no statistical error~\cite{li2020nonconvex, ma2023global, ma2021sign, charisopoulos2021low, tong2021low}.

-To address these issues, a recent line of research has shown that, in the absence of noise, different variants of~\ref{BM} are devoid of spurious (sub-optimal) local minima, and their global minima coincide with the ground truth $\trueX$.
-Notably,~\cite{bhojanapalli2016global, ge2016matrix} showed that, when the measurements are noiseless and the search rank coincides with the true rank $k=r$, two important variants of~\ref{BM}, namely {matrix completion} and {matrix sensing} with $\ell_2$-loss, do not have spurious local minima and their global minima coincide with the ground truth.
-These results led to a flurry of follow-up papers, expanding these insights to the {over-parameterized} and noiseless regime \cite{zhang2022improved, zhang2021sharp, zhang2023preconditioned}, as well as exactly-parameterized and noisy regime with $\ell_1$-loss \cite{ma2021sign, fattahi2020exact, li2020nonconvex}.